 The Fats, Oils, and Grease Program outlines the wastewater pretreatment requirements for Food Service Establishments (FSE) and other commercial facilities that discharge fats, oils and grease in their wastewater flow.
-All new and existing Class III and IV FSEs that discharge fats, oils and grease in their wastewater must comply with the Connecticut Department of Energy and Environmental Protection’s General Permit for the Discharge of Wastewater Associated with Food Service Establishments by JULY 1, 2011.
+All new and existing Class III and IV and Food and Drug Administration (FDA) Class 2, 3 and 4 FSEs or any other facility that discharge fats, oils and grease in their wastewater must comply with the Connecticut Department of Energy and Environmental Protection’s General Permit for the Discharge of Wastewater Associated with Food Service Establishments issued on October 5, 2015.

-Upon installation of the required properly sized Active Grease Recovery Unit (AGRU) or outdoor in-ground minimum 1,000 gallon interceptor the FSE must complete a Facility Registration form and schedule an inspection with MDC to receive approval.
+Upon installation of the required properly sized Super Capacity Grease Interceptor (SCGI) or outdoor in-ground minimum 1,000 gallon interceptor the FSE must complete a Facility Registration form and schedule an inspection with MDC to receive approval.

 For questions or to schedule an inspection please contact Magen Bakaj at (860) 278-7850 ext 3239 or by email at FOG@themdc.com.